Connecting the Global and Local: The Sea and Maritime Cities

 Students may apply for a Chad Smith Travel Grant to assist in travel to present a paper at the conference.
-Additionally, the Clark G. Reynolds Student Paper Award is provided each year to the author of the best graduate student paper delivered at the society’s annual conference.
+Additionally, each year NASOH bestows the Clark G. Reynolds Student Paper Award to the author of the best graduate student paper delivered at the conference.
 Please see the awards section of the NASOH website for details.

 The deadline for proposal submission is February 1, 2019.
 Please submit proposal packets electronically to the Program Committee at NASOH2019CFP@gmail.com.